With growing digital threats, career prospectes in cyber security have never been better.

 The Australian digital defense market was valued at US$4.6 billion in 2021, with a projected increase to US$5.8 billion by 2024.
 Job opportunities span many sectors, from healthcare to telecommunications.
 Employers are recruiting experts to reinforce digital defences.

-Employment of Database & Systems Administrators & ICT Security professionals was 63,600 at February 2023 and is projected to rise rapidly, with 38.9% growth over the next five years.
-A promising future full of opportunities for professionals in the field is anticipated.
+Employment of Database & Systems Administrators & ICT Security professionals was 63,800 in May 2024 and is projected to grow by 14.2% over the next five years according to National Employment Projections.
+The field offers strong growth and expanding opportunities for professionals.

 Some of the most in-demand jobs are security analyst, network security engineer, cybersecurity consultant, penetration tester, and chief information security officer.
 These roles are crucial in safeguarding the digital infrastructure of businesses and government entities.